TobiasKb96/AI_Project_CDC26BB/README.md

 In order to increase / compare the performance, we used different decoders (default & Word Beam Search).
 Word Beam Search tends to improve word accuracy when a dictionary is available, while best path decoding is faster but slightly less accurate.

-Furthermore we used the database LMDB to speed up image loading with the additional value `--fast` when training the model.
+Furthermore, we used the database LMDB to speed up image loading with the additional value `--fast` when training the model.

 With `--decoder wordbeamsearch` & `--early_stopping 20` we reached more than 80 epochs for the line model and achieved the following performance: